cmikedev/rock-paper-scissors/README.md

     * From the __Source__ selection drop-down, select __Branch__ > __main__
     * The page will then automatically refresh displaying a ribbon indicating deployment status<br />
     <br />
-    The deployed website can be found here - https://cmikedev.github.io/rock-paper-scissors/<br />
+    The deployed website can be found at - https://cmikedev.github.io/rock-paper-scissors/<br />
     <br />

 ### Forking the repository